chesslablab/php-chess/docs/pgn-parsing.md

 ## Semantic Validation

-Semantics deal with the meaning assigned to the movetext, so a semantic parsing checks that the sequence of moves can be played as per the rules of the variant in use.
+Semantics deal with the meaning assigned to the movetext checking that the sequence of moves can be played as per the rules of the variant in use.

 Let's now validate the semantics of the PGN file above.
 This time, tough, we are adding an error to the first game to see what will happen.